Skip to Content

 We make

-Hard seltzers, or alcoholic sparkling water, is a type of highball drink that contains seltzer, alcohol, and usually some type of flavoring.
-In the US, the alcohol in hard seltzers is usually made by fermenting cane sugar to create a neutral, clean tasting spirit.
+Hard seltzers, or alcoholic sparkling water, is a highball drink that contains seltzer, alcohol, and usually added flavor.
+In the US, the alcohol in hard seltzers is usually made by fermenting cane sugar to create a neutral, clean-tasting spirit.
 Hard seltzer lovers are hooked on this beverage due to its low alcohol and caloric volume.
-Partner with Flavorman to step into this market, and create something that has never been done before!
+Partner with Flavorman to step into this market and create something that has never been done!

 Analytical Testing